ArrogantGao/blog_CuTropicalGEMM/blog.md

 I am very grateful for the guidance and assistance provided by Prof. [Jinguo Liu](https://github.com/GiggleLiu) during the project implementation process.
 I would like to thank [Tim Besard](https://github.com/maleadt) for his invaluable guidance and support during the development of the package, his expertise in GPU utilization have been immensely helpful.
 I also want to thank [Tyler Thomas](https://github.com/tylerjthomas9) for his assistance in understanding the usage of BinaryBuilder.jl.

-This program is support by [Open Source Promotion Plan 2023](https://summer-ospp.ac.cn/), JuliaCN.